What does your school offer children with Special Educational Needs and/or a learning disability?

 How will the curriculum be matched to my child's needs?

 Willoughby School offers differentiation, individualisation and personalisation for every child and young person.
 The curriculum that your child follows will be individualised to their needs and aspirations, and will then draw upon different strategies or resources in order to give them all of the tools for they require for success.
 This may be in the form of specialised environments, resources, seating and programmes (including speech, sensory integration, feeding, physical).
 Extensive use of signing (MAKATON) and assistive technology (iPads and computer equipment with communicative programmes) allow pupils to ‘voice’ their needs.
 All parents have opportunities to discuss the plans and targets that they and their child has at least twice a year.
-As noted above the ‘open door policy’ operated at the school allows for parents and carers to contact teachers, the Deputy Headteacher Clare Stamp and Headteacher James Husbands should they have any concerns.
+As noted above the ‘open door policy’ operated at the school allows for parents and carers to contact teachers, the Deputy Headteacher Nina Prowting and Headteacher James Husbands should they have any concerns.